danielmayorga/aoc_2022/README.md

 If we are successful, We memoize the visited points with status true.

 This day was wayyyyy easier than day 17 and 16 which is weird to me.

+### Day 19

+9pm struck, and I thought about this for 30 mins and wrote the parser for it.
+I couldn't think of a good approach that ran optimally so I went to bed instead.

+Sounds like a brute force, but I can't wrap my head on backtracking/path pruning.

+This may be my last day, but I'll try to make an effort to solve this for the fun™ of it.